For Consumers

 Repair / Repurpose:

-In case the brand of your worn shoes aren’t offering a repair service, there are a growing number of modern independent shoe repairers that have evolved to restore and resole almost any type of shoe, including sneakers; something that was unthinkable only a decade or so ago.
+In case the brand of your worn shoes don’t offer a repair service, there are a growing number of modern independent shoe repairers that have evolved to restore and resole almost any type of shoe, including sneakers; something that was unthinkable only a decade or so ago.

 In Germany: